cocmd/website/docs/packages/creating-a-package.md

 Once your package is ready, we can finally publish it on the Hub, awesome!

-After committing your changes and pushing it to your forked version of the Hub, you'll need to **open a pull request** on the [Espanso Hub repository](https://github.com/espanso/hub).
+After committing your changes and pushing it to your forked version of the Hub, you'll need to **open a pull request** on the [Cocmd Hub repository](https://github.com/cocmd/hub).

-At that point, the Espanso team will review it and, once verified, your package will be published!
+At that point, the Cocmd team will review it and, once verified, your package will be published!

 ## Publish on a GIT repository (private or public)